Vegan Travel Guides To World Destinations

 10. Learn The Most Valuable Phrases

-“When planning a vacation, whether short or long term, we always make sure we know how to ask the critical questions.”
 Is there any egg, lard, or meat in there?
 We have phrases on our iPad that we find useful.
 We also inform people that we are allergic to eggs or butter when ordering a simple veg meal, as we're sure some individuals have thrown a dollop of butter in dishes in the past.”

 11. Bring Along Vegan Sauce And Salad Dressing

-So smuggle in a few bottles or packets of your favorite sauces and salad dressings, and you'll have your flavor sachets to top any salads or sandwiches.
 You'll also be able to find a grocery no matter where you travel.
 And if you can find a grocery, you'll always be able to buy some lettuce, and with your sauces already packed, you've got yourself a tasty lunch.

-12. Seek Around Health Food Stores
+12. Seek Out Health Food Stores

 People frequently make the mistake of looking for vegan cafes and eateries.
-Sure, that's essentially what you're searching for, but not many cafes advertise themselves.
+Sure, that's what you're searching for, but not many cafes advertise themselves.

-Instead, you should look for health food stores.
+Instead, you should look for health-food stores.
 These frequently specialize in organic and healthy products, but as you're undoubtedly aware, veganism is relatively healthy, so they'll offer plenty of vegan options.

 Most health food cafes will also sell products to take away, allowing you to recharge while also stocking up on some useful snacks for later.